Tyrrrz/CliFx/Readme.md

 // $ ./myapp <first> <second> <third...>
 ```

-As a natural consequence of these limitations, **parameters are best used to express fixed scalar inputs, whose presence is essential for the command to execute successfully**.
+Besides that, when binding properties to parameters, you can also specify a custom name and description.

-Besides that, when binding properties to parameters, you can also specify a custom name and description to show in the help text:
+These don't have any functional implications on how arguments are parsed, but are used to identify the parameter in the help text:

 ```csharp
 [CommandParameter(0,